Exporting kangaroo meat

-The Department of Agriculture and Water Resources regulates the export activities of the kangaroo meat industry by:
+The Department of Agriculture, Water and the Environment regulates the export activities of the kangaroo meat industry by:

 - registering processing facilities for export